megumikivuva/megumikivuva.github.io/_pages/about.md

 # Megumi Kivuva
 ## PhD Student at University of Washington iSchool
-### Justice-Centered Computing
+### Advised by Prof. Amy Ko

 #### I am interested in broadening participation in computing education through creating inclusive CS education enviorments.
 I specifically work with Black students and refugees where I aim to understand the barriers to accessing computing education and co-design interventions to make computing education more accessible to these communities.
-My previous work has included CS integration in language learning, co-construction in CS classes, and teaching CS in various after-school settings.
+My previous work includes CS integration in language learning, co-construction in CS classes, and teaching CS in various after-school settings.
 I hold a BA in Computer Science and Spanish Studies from Bard College.
-In my free time I enjoy cooking Kenyan food and baking bread, cookies, and brownies.
+In my free time I enjoy cooking Kenyan food and baking bread, cookies, and brownies!

 ### Publications and Papers